1

 Back to Top

-Induced Abortions when Pregnancy is the Result of Sexual Assault (rape) or Incest
+Induced Abortions when Pregnancy is the Result of Sexual Assault (Rape) or Incest

 Sexual assault (including rape) is defined in the Colorado Revised Statutes (C.R.S.)
 18-3-402 through 405, 405.3, or 405.5.
 Incest is defined in C.R.S.
 18-6-301.
 Providers interested in the legal basis for the following abortion policies should refer to these statutes.

-All claims for services related to induced abortions resulting from sexual assault (rape) or incest must be submitted with the "Certification Statement for abortion for sexual assault (rape) or incest".
-This form is located in Claim Forms and Attachments, under Women's Health in the Provider Services Forms section of the Department's website.
+All claims for services related to induced abortions resulting from sexual assault (rape) or incest must be submitted with the Certification Statement for Abortion for Sexual Assault (Rape) or Incest Form located on the Provider Forms web page under Claim Forms and Attachments > Women's Health.
 This form must:

 • Be accurately completed and signed and dated by the practitioner performing the induced abortion AND